dbpedia/databus/README.md

     sh:uniqueLang true .
 ```

+**ADDITIONALLY:**
-The uri of the dataid:Group has to be the same as the request uri.
-Additionally, the uri has to be in the namespace of the issuing publisher (identified by the API token).
+* The uri of the dataid:Group has to match the request uri.
+* The uri path must start with the username of the issuing user (identified by the API token).